ansin218/hugo-blog/content/today-i-learned.md

 To keep the list short, only posts from the current and previous quarter will be visible on this page.

+28.01.2020: <a href = "https://screenrant.com/gamestop-gme-stock-price-robinhood-short-squeeze-lawsuit/" target = "_blank">The GameStop incident</a><br>
 27.01.2020: <a href = "https://qr.ae/pNzc9L" target = "_blank">Life of Indian soldiers at Siachen Glacier</a><br>
 26.01.2020: <a href = "https://finshots.in/archive/the-super-app-dream/" target = "_blank">The Super App Dream</a><br>
 25.01.2020: <a href = "https://medium.com/history-of-yesterday/the-man-who-bought-stonehenge-for-his-wife-4299ac73a506" target = "_blank">The man who bought Stonehenge for his wife</a><br>